aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week01.rst

 Problem Set
 -----------

 **Instructions:** Write the code you want to save in the provided boxes, and click **Save & Run** for each one.
 That will  *run* your code, so you can see the output, if any, and the result of the tests, if there are any.
 It will also *save* your code.
 You should run your code each time you want to save it.
+Even if you only add comments, you should **always click Save & Run**.
 You can then load the history of the code you have run and saved.
-The *last* code you have saved for each problem by the deadline is what will be graded.
+The *last* new code you have saved for each problem by the deadline is what will be graded.